Frequently Asked Questions (FAQ)

 Where do you see yourself in 5 years?

-10 years ago, I’d have said “teaching writing at a fabulous university,” 5 years ago I’d have said “owning a game design company” and this year I’d say “renewing a lease on my current store and growing our tree farm.”
+10 years ago, I’d have said “teaching writing at a fabulous university,” 5 years ago I’d have said “renewing a lease on my current store and growing our tree farm” and this year I might say “staying the course and trying to live a fulfilling life.”
 But, you know, I really have no clue.
 I live my life like it’s improv night at the local comedy club, saying “yes” to as many things as I can, as fast as I can, only pausing to straighten out priorities.
-I do hope to do those things,and I generally manage to do them, but I also accept that 5 years is a long time, and I might be dead, or bankrupt, or so rich I can do whatever I want or, exactly where I am now, and all of those would be just fine with me.
+I do hope to do those things,and I generally manage to do them, but I also accept that 5 years is a long time, the future is not guaranteed to be like the past, and all I can do is try to live as wisely and gracefully as possible.

 Do you still play games?

 I play D&D monthly, when I can.
-I play cards often, nightly if I could, but I mean like Rummy, Euchre, Hearts, Poker, Piquet (someone teach me Bridge).
+Magic is game number two to D&D in terms of time spent playing it, but I also play cards often, nightly if I could, but I mean like Rummy, Euchre, Hearts, Poker, Piquet (someone teach me Bridge).
 Board games more often, miniatures a little.

 The spelling of “Vercant” is unusual, where did it come from?